thm-projects/frag.jetzt/README.md

 ## Credits

-ASKnova is powered by Technische Hochschule Mittelhessen - University of Applied Sciences.
+frag.jetzt is powered by Technische Hochschule Mittelhessen - University of Applied Sciences.